 If you’d like to suggest a topic or speaker for one of our luncheons, please contact our programming committee.

-If you’d like to host or sponsor an event, please contact Riley Croft, director of sponsorship.
+If you’d like to host or sponsor an event, please contact Amanda Wins, director of programming.